stephentino/estimate_akm/README.md

 ## About the repository

-These programs can be used to estimate a two-way fixed effects model using Canadian matched employer-employee data.
+These programs can be used to estimate an AKM-style two-way fixed effects model using Canadian matched employer-employee data.
 Simulated data to test the code is provided, since the Canadian matched employer-employee data is not available to the public.

 I wrote these programs while conducting research on monopsony power in Canada for my PhD thesis in economics at the University of Toronto.